byrd-laif/soilMakers/lifeStylesForChange/waterAlchemy.md

 **Why make Pro-Biotic Eco-Enzyme?**

-*On Behalf Of Life.* A Gift of Life, given symbiotically by cleaning and healing the whole body and built environment with Pro-biotic Eco-enzyme.
-More than skin deep, **Soul Food for the Micro-biome, Soil to Soul.**
+***On Behalf Of Life.* A Gift of Life, given symbiotically by cleaning and healing the whole body and built environment with Pro-biotic Eco-enzyme.
+More than skin deep, water is a constituent of the soil, *soul food* for the micro-biome, Soil to Soul.**

 ### *Symbiotic Microbial Gardens, Body and Soil .*